pacificpelican/okconcept0/README.md

   <h3>OkConcept0</h3>
   <h3><a href="http://okconcept0.pacificio.com">🆗</a></h3>
   <h6>
-    an object cycle noSQL database manager by{" "}
+    an object cycle noSQL database manager by
     <a href="http://danmckeown.info">Dan McKeown</a>
   </h6>
   <br />